 The holidays are a fun, festive, and busy time.
 But as people get busier, pets can sometimes be overlooked—the normal pet routine is often overstretched.
 Additionally, for those in cold climates, additional physical health stresses may be present for our pets.
 Whatever the reason, it is particularly worrisome to have a sick pet in the middle of the holiday season.

 Is My Pet Really Sick or Can It Wait?

-There is lots of information available to help you identify what may constitute an emergency or what can wait, but ultimately, a visit with your veterinarian, either by phone or by office visit is the only way to be sure.
+There is lots of information available to help you identify what may constitute an emergency or what can wait.
+Ultimately, however, a visit with your veterinarian–either by phone or by office visit–is the only way to be sure.